HannahEmnett/InspectorBaxter/README.md

 * **StatisticalOutlierRemoval** removes any random stray points to produce cleaner data.

 The filtered data is then passed to a [node](src/cluster_extractor.cpp) that extracts clusters of point clouds.
-The node is hard coded to look for a maximum of 3 clusters since anything morewould be difficult for Baxter to reach given our setup. *See this [tutorial](http://pointclouds.org/documentation/tutorials/cluster_extraction.php#cluster-extraction) for information on the cluster extraction method.*
+The node is hard coded to look for a maximum of 3 clusters since anything more would be difficult for Baxter to reach given our setup. *See this [tutorial](http://pointclouds.org/documentation/tutorials/cluster_extraction.php#cluster-extraction) for information on the cluster extraction method.*

 Data is published on a custom [message](msg/PclData.msg) that has the structure: